-An insightful sustainable design company couples top designer with manufacturer
+Insightful sustainable design initiative Label/Breed couples top designer Meindertsma with manufacturer Enkev

 LABEL/BREED is a progressive Dutch design label focused on establishing collaborations between designers and manufacturers promoting the development of innovative and sustainable interior objects.
 Designer Christien Meindertsma and natural fibre specialist Enkev teamed up to create a new material that combines natural flax fibres with strong bio-plastic PLA fibres.